In this post I'm going to share some ways that I break through procrastination and start getting things done.

 Do you over-think things instead of just getting your butt in gear?

-Do you get the sudden urge to clean the house or go get a haircut instead of building that important spreadsheet or completing that book, report or presentation?
+Do you get the sudden urge to clean the house, grab a snack from the fridge or go get a haircut instead of building that important spreadsheet or completing that book, report or presentation?

 The truth is we all get distracted.
 Most of us procrastinate sometimes.
 We often put off important tasks.